thaddavis/prettier-vscode-setup/README.md

 - Integrate project with Prettier extension and VSCode via `.vscode` config directory

-- Create `.vscode` direction with a file called `settings.json` with the following contents ie:
+- Create `.vscode` directory with a file called `settings.json` with the following contents ie:

 ```
 {